xenloops/talk-dogfood-pipeline-cd/start_here.md

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

-**Disclaimer:** This talk does not necessarily represent the policies or processes of past, present, or future employers.
+**Disclaimer:** This talk does not necessarily represent the policies or processes of past, present, or future employers -- regardless of how well thought-out and rational the presentation.
 I am not speaking on behalf of any company during this presentation.
 I use product names as examples, and do not intend them as endorsements -- except those of OWASP projects, which are awesome and should be checked out by everyone in technology.

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />